AtlasOfLivingAustralia/biocache-store/README.md

 ## Version 2.x

-We are currently working on version 2.x of this code base  that makes use of cassandra 3.x and SOLR 5.x with SOLR cloud support.
+We are currently working on version 2.x of this code base  that makes use of cassandra 3.x and SOLR 6.x with SOLR cloud support.
 See the [cassandra3](https://github.com/AtlasOfLivingAustralia/biocache-store/tree/cassandra3) branch for details.

+There are differences when using cassandra.case.sensitive=true
+- case sensitive cassandra schema
+- no remapping of class to classs and order to bioorder

+solr.collection config var is mandatory

 ## Acknowledgements
 YourKit is kindly supporting open source projects with its full-featured Java Profiler.
 YourKit, LLC is the creator of innovative and intelligent tools for profiling Java and .NET applications.